StollerSystem/NationalParksAPI/README.md

 ## API Documentation

 ### Using Swagger Documentation
-To explore the National Parks API utilizing Nswag, start the project with "dotnet run" and navigate to the following URL in your browser: "http://localhost:5000/swagger"
+To explore the National Parks API utilizing Nswag, start the project with "dotnet run" (see Setup/Installation below) and navigate to the following URL in your browser: "http://localhost:5000/swagger"

 ### Using the JSON Web Token (JWT)
 In order to be authorized to use the POST, PUT, DELETE functionality of the API, you will need to authenticate yourself through Postman.